soodoshll/hidet/rfcs/0003-auto-parallelization.md

 In our design, an operator can be annotated with any valid sharding specifications.
-It will lead to a problem that the tensor required as an input by other operators can have different sharding specification as where the tensor is produced as an output.
-Therefore, a `connect` function should be implemented to figure out the correct conversion operation (other slicing or commucation ops), and estimate the required communication cost (which is used to find the optimal sharding strategy).
+It will lead to a problem that the tensor required as an input by other operators can have different sharding specifications as where the tensor is produced as an output.
+Therefore, a `connect` function should be implemented to figure out the correct conversion operation (other slicing or communication ops), and estimate the required communication cost (which is used to find the optimal sharding strategy).
 ```python
 comm_op, comm_cost = connect(src_tensor_spec, dst_tensor_spec)